Skip to main content

 Areas of Research or Expertise

-• Numerical modeling and simulation
+• Numerical modeling, simulation, and analysis

 • Fluid and plasma dynamics